5x/easy-steam-free-packages/README.md

 **What's the point of this?**

-If some of this free packages will be removed or or will be paid at future, you still be able to play them for free.
+If some of this free packages will be removed or will be paid at future, you still be able to play them for free.
 A few games when installed give you +1 Games on your profile.

 ## Support & Contributing